amdelamar/jotp/README.md

 ## Details

 This code currently supports the standard HMAC-based (HOTP [RFC 4226](https://tools.ietf.org/html/rfc4226)) and time-based (TOTP [RFC 6238](https://tools.ietf.org/html/rfc6238)) algorithms for one-time passwords.

+It was started as an easy way to enable 2-Factor Authentication for Java based web applications, but it can be applied to other Java applications as well.

 ## Credit